In an era of diet drugs and shrinking ideals, curve and plus-size women fight to be seen. This is a bold docuseries on fashion, power, and visibility.

 It was the social movement that changed the country's political landscape.
 20 years on, Tāmati Rimene-Sproat retraces the 2004 Foreshore and Seabed march, all the way back to the steps of Parliament.59mThe Political "Cost" - Tim Costley

 In the final episode of Ngā Porokate, we head back to the ahi and sit down with National MP for Kāpiti, Tim Costley.
 Our kōrero dives into his whakaaro on the coalition government, the cost of living, co-governance, and whether he'll be standing again in the 2026 election.
-A straight-up, no-frills conversation on politics, perspectives, and the future direction of our communities.25mGround Work
+A straight-up, no-frills conversation on politics, perspectives, and the future direction of our communities.25mJames McKenzie

 In the first of a three-part series, bands from Christchurch, Wellington, and Auckland travel to Scotland to compete in the World Pipe Band Championships.36mLau Yuet Seen